godspeedsystems/gs-documentation/docs/saarthi/getting-started/connecting-api-provider.md

 Once you have your API key:

-1. Open the Saarthi sidebar by clicking the Saarthi icon (<SaarthiIcon />) in the VS Code Activity Bar
+1. Open the Saarthi sidebar by clicking the Saarthi icon in the VS Code Activity Bar
 2. In the welcome screen, select your API provider from the dropdown
 3. Paste your API key into the appropriate field
 4. Select your model: